-The problem, say groups including the Center for Food Safety and Organic Consumers Association, is that the SFPUC's compost contains a host of other toxins and hazardous materials not necessarily originating with what the city's granola-munching denizens flush down the toilet.
+The problem, say groups including the Center for Food Safety and Organic Consumers Association, is that the SFPUC’s compost contains a host of other toxins and hazardous materials not necessarily originating with what the city’s granola-munching denizens flush down the toilet.
 In fact, a January 2009 Environmental Protection Agency study of sewage sludge from 74 treatment plants found, in nearly every sample, “28 metals, four polycyclic aromatic hydrocarbons, two semi-volatiles, 11 flame retardants, 72 pharmaceuticals, and 25 steroids and hormones.”
-Yikes.
+Yikes. [emphasis added]

-Of course the city stopped the program.
-Unfortunately that can't be said for Leslie Doyle, the infamous Las Vegas “Tomato Lady”.
+Of course, the city stopped the program.
+Unfortunately that can’t be said for Leslie Doyle, the infamous Las Vegas “Tomato Lady”.

 Her Tomato Lady soil is mixed by Gro-Well.
 In response to Rhonda’s very polite request for a change to the Tomato Lady soil, Leslie not only refused to eliminate sewage sludge from her mix, but she claimed that it was perfectly SAFE!!!